Partial success in closing the gap between human and machine vision: Introduction

-The resulting 17 OOD datasets with large-scale human comparion data enable us to investigate recent exciting machine learning developments that crucially deviate from ``vanilla'' CNNs along three axes: objective function (supervised vs.\ self-supervised, adversarially trained, and CLIP's joint language-image training), architecture (convolutional vs.\ vision transformer) and training dataset size (ranging from 1M to 1B images).
+\paragraph{Contributions \& outlook.} The resulting 17 OOD datasets with large-scale human comparion data enable us to investigate recent exciting machine learning developments that crucially deviate from ``vanilla'' CNNs along three axes: objective function (supervised vs.\ self-supervised, adversarially trained, and CLIP's joint language-image training), architecture (convolutional vs.\ vision transformer) and training dataset size (ranging from 1M to 1B images).
 Taken together, these are some of the most promising directions our field has developed to date---but this field would not be machine learning if new breakthroughs weren't within reach in the next few weeks, months and years.
-Therefore, we will open-source \texttt{modelvshuman}, a Python project that enables testing both PyTorch and TensorFlow models on our comprehensive benchmark suite of OOD generalisation data in order to measure future progress.
+Therefore, we open-sourced \href{https://github.com/bethgelab/model-vs-human}{\texttt{modelvshuman}}, a Python toolbox that enables testing both PyTorch and TensorFlow models on our comprehensive benchmark suite of OOD generalisation data in order to measure future progress.
 Even today, our results give cause for (cautious) optimism.
-After a method overview (Section~\ref{sec:methods}), we are able to report that the human-machine \emph{robustness gap} is closing: the best models now match or exceed human performance on most OOD datasets (Section~\ref{sec:robustness_across_models}).
+After a method overview (Section~\ref{sec:methods}), we are able to report that the human-machine \emph{distortion robustness gap} is closing: the best models now match or in many cases even exceed human feedforward performance on most of the investigated OOD datasets (Section~\ref{sec:robustness_across_models}).
 While there is still a substantial image-level \emph{consistency gap} between humans and machines, this gap is narrowing on some---but not all---datasets when the size of the training dataset is increased~(Section~\ref{sec:consistency_between_models}).